-And if you’re all weird and emotional about your food like me– maybe it will you too!
+This one just makes me happy.
+And if you’re all weird and emotional about your food like me, maybe it will make you happy too!

-I’ve learned it fills the place in my heart for a big bowl of oatmeal…which I still love!
-But I find it harder to be satisfied on without racking up the carbs.
-Or maybe a bigger place in my heart that I have reserved for Acai Bowls!
+I’ve learned that a yogurt and cottage cheese breakfast bowl fills the place in my heart reserved for a big bowl of oatmeal.
+I still love oatmeal, but I find it harder to be satisfied by a breakfast like that without racking up the carbs.
+This balanced macro meal may even fill a bigger place in my heart that I usually reserve for acai bowls!

-Here’s the thing, I LOVE LOVE acai bowls and want to eat them for every meal of the day when I’m on vacation.
-But now that I’ve logged a couple of them at about a HUNDRED carbs (I’m so sorry if I should have warned you that was coming in case you prefer to live in bliss.
+Here’s the thing.
+I LOVE, LOVE acai bowls and want to eat them for every meal of the day when I’m on vacation.
+The bad news is that if you’re counting macros, they log in at about a HUNDRED carbs.
+(I’m sorry if I should have warned you that was coming.
+Maybe you prefer to live in bliss.
 I mean ignorance.
-I mean bliss.)… I have to want one pretty bad to spend that.
-And I will!
-If I’m in San Diego and can get Northside Shack... or in Hawaii where it just feels like the right thing to do.
-But it my every-day life… I could experiment with smoothie bowls and protein powder just to constantly be burned by a mediocre “acai” bowl still PACKED full of carbs once I get it topped and yummy (ok personal experience)….
-OR I can make this heavenly concoction that leaves me wondering if maybe I like it even more???
+I mean bliss.)
+Now, I have to want one pretty bad to spend that.
+And I will if I’m in San Diego or in Hawaii where it just feels like the right thing to do.
+However, in everyday life, I could experiment with smoothie bowls and protein powder just to constantly be burned by a mediocre “acai” bowl, even with the goodies I top it with, that is still PACKED full of carbs.

 The Best Yogurt and Cottage Cheese Breakfast Bowl

 - 100 g low fat Knudsen cottage cheese

 - 100 g Dannon Light and Fit vanilla Greek yogurt great macros- but my new favorite with no artificial sweeteners is their "Two Good" brand.
 (You'll shave off like 6 carbs.)

 - 25 g diced apples